State of the Art Simulation Center

 Pediatric Boot Camp

 First year anesthesia students participate in a full day simulation focused on pediatric room set up, pharmacologic preparation, clinical case management, intubation techniques, induction sequencing and neonatal resuscitative techniques.
-Featured pediatric faculty include Dawn Bent, DNP, CRNA, (Staff Anesthetist, St. Christopher’s Hospital for Children) Bob Grasso, CRNA, MS (Staff Nurse Anesthetist, St. Christopher’s Hospital for Children) Don Rank, CRNA, MSN (Chief CRNA, St. Christopher’s Hospital for Children) and Rob Simon, CRNA, MS (Staff Nurse Anesthetist, Children’s Hospital of Philadelphia).
+Featured pediatric faculty include Robert Simon, DNP, CRNA, CHSE, CNE, Assistant Director, Frank J. Tornetta School of Anesthesia (Staff Anesthetist, Holy Redeemer Hospital) and Kelly Pucillo, CRNA, MSN (Staff Anesthetist, St. Christopher’s Hospital for Children).

 Anesthesia Crisis Resource Management